 8. Say Yes to Helpers.
 Sometimes it's hard to accept extra help from family or friends if you aren't sure what they can help with; here are some tasks you can delegate:

 Unpack and put away your kitchen items (you can rearrange them later!)

 Babysit or keep your children occupied.
 Make up your beds, and place towels in the bathrooms.

 Wipe down cabinets and counters

 Pick up lunch or dinner

 10. Hire someone to hang your art.
 Unless you love to hang things yourself, you might consider having a handyman scheduled to come in and hand your wall art and window treatments for you.
 This can save you a great deal of time getting settled.
-However, if you need help deciding where to hang art or portraits, a decorator may be better than a handyman.
-They can help you decide on placement and hang items themselves or direct a handyperson where to hang things.
+However, a decorator may be better than a handyman if you need help deciding where to hang art or portraits.
+They can help you decide the placement and hang items themselves or direct a handyperson where to hang things.